prabir07chem/HYDRATION_DYNAMICS/README.md

 # HYDRATION_DYNAMICS
-Fortran 90 programs and associated input files for analyzing water dynamics around protein from a NAMD generated MD trajectories.
+Fortran 90 programs for analyzing water dynamics around protein from a NAMD generated MD trajectories.
+To run each of the program, a reference pdb file along with dcd formatted trajectories and an input file will be needed that will be basically used for selection.
+The sample input files for running each of the programs are provided here.
+Users need to modify the input file as per their need.